 - Corel Draw

 Note: Keep in mind that this is just a shortlist.
-There are a lot of other software that use the agent.exe process to update their applications.
+There is a lot of other software that uses the agent.exe process to update their applications.

 What is agent.exe?